ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

     "response": null,
     "errors": [
         {
-            "errorCode": "PRG_PAM_DOC_022",
+            "errorCode": "PRG_PAM_DOC_005",
-            "message": "DocumentId is not belongs to the pre-registration Id" }
+            "message": "Documents is not found for the requested pre-registration id" }
     ]
 }